(Field Trip Fridays capture interesting, fun, food-related and/or fishing adventures that I like to share with you!)

 - They have a thin/sweet peel with tart pulp.

 - They’re packed with potassium, as well as, vitamins A and C.

-- Most of the kumquats in the U.S. are grown in Dade City — imagine that!
+- Most kumquats in the U.S. are grown in Dade City — imagine that!

 - The most popular type of kumquat in Florida is the Nagami (you’ve probably seen them in supermarkets), available November to March.

-- Kumquat Growers have been growing/packing these little beauties since 1912, and the company is still run by the Gude family.
+- Kumquat Growers have been growing these little beauties since 1912 and the company is still run by the Gude family.
 How great is that?!?

-I left the event armed with lots of new knowledge about kumquats, a bunch of kumquats products and a full belly.
+I left the event armed with knowledge about kumquats, a bunch of kumquat products and a full belly.
 On the way home I stopped along the road to take pictures of these beautiful grazing cattle.
 Aren’t they sweet?
 This is definitely horse and cattle country and the area just begs for a road trip if you like to explore Florida.

 Please consider attending the Kumquat Grower’s event next year.
-It’s a must-see if you’re in Florida and looking for something fun to do.
-And maybe even consider trying kumquats in recipes!
-Here are just a few ideas:
+It’s a must-see if you’re looking for something fun to do.
+And maybe consider trying kumquats in recipes!
+Here are just a few: